Cheap Lethbridge Car Insurance Quotes

 Insurance companies must apply to AIRB and justify why they should be allowed to change their rates.

-They also have to follow the Grid system, which is unique to Alberta.
+They also must follow the Grid system, which is unique to Alberta.
 The Grid lays out the maximum a driver can be charged for a standard policy.
 Companies are free to set whatever price they want for optional coverages.

 The Grid is typically used to determine prices for inexperienced drivers or those with certain risk factors.